These Curried Coconut Tofu Wraps are a little bit magic.

 - Coat the slices of tofu in the marinade.

-- Heat the coconut oil and add the onions and ginger-garlic paste.
+- Heat the coconut oil and add the onions.
 Saute until the onions soften, 2-3 minutes.

 - Add the tomatoes, paprika, and curry powder.
 Cook, stirring frequently, until the tomatoes break down, about 5 minutes.